 Once you get the structure down, students know what to expect and fly through the routine!

 I got this idea when I was in college.
 We had to have a lab for math class.
-I had never heard of it, and up until that point, I considered myself to not have an aptitude for math.
+I had never heard of it, and up until that point, I considered myself not to have an aptitude for math.
 Doing a lab with a small group gave me the confidence I needed to succeed!
 I want to give my students the same opportunities.

 They have several problems they must work to solve together.
 They may need to show it one way or two ways.
 Each group shares with the class after they have each solved it.